huberf/nomiepy/README.md

 # nomiepy
 A minimal python library for accessing Nomie data stored in CouchDB.

-## Getting Started:
+## Setup
-* First clone this repository with `git clone https://githbub.com/huberf/nomiepy`
-* To setup your trackers, you will need to open the `setup.py` file and fill in the URL for you CouchDB instance as well as the username you have.
-No password is required.
-Make sure to include the port in your URL.
-* After setting up that file, run `python setup.py`.
-The `trackernames.json` file should be located in your clone directory.
-Check it out and make sure all your trackers are located there.
-* Congratulations, you are now ready to start querying your Nomie data on demand.
+* First, `pip install pynomie`
+* Now, you will just need your Mongo DB URL and the username for that DB.
+* More instructions coming soon...

 ## Basic Operations
 * To get a list of every single event you tracked, the `eventList` function is